 Albania, Iceland, Lichtenstein, Monaco, North Macedonia, Norway, San Marion, Service, Switzerland, Turkey, United Kingdom

-Note that even though these countries do not qualify to join the UPC, they are still members of the European Patent Convention.
+Note that even though these countries do not qualify to join the UPC, they are still members of the European Patent Convention and the European Patent System.
 Consequently, a patent can still be obtained in these countries by filing a European Patent Application and all infringement and validity actions must continue to be brought before the individual national courts for these countries.

 WHAT POWER DOES THE UNIFIED PATENT COURT HAVE?

 “Classic” European Patents

 European Patents with Unitary Effect “Unitary Patents”

 Supplementary protection certificates issued for a product covered by European Patents and European Patent Applications

 The exclusive competence is for matters including:

 - infringement and validity actions

 - declarations of non-infringement